Preparing for a Jewish Funeral: A Checklist

 - Inform (in person, if possible) the closest family members.
 For out-of-town members of the immediate family, do your best to make sure that the person being called is not alone or in an inappropriate location to receive the news of their loved one’s death.
 For example, one should not notify a sibling that his/her sister has died while he or she is on a cell phone and driving.

 - Make a list of people who should be contacted regarding the death.
 Include family members, friends, employers (of both the deceased and of family members), colleagues, co-workers, community members, and neighbors.
-Temple Israel sends a notice of all deaths to the entire membership of the synagogue by e-mail, if this is the desire of the family of the departed.
+Some synagogues send a notice of all deaths to the entire membership of the synagogue by e-mail, if this is the desire of the family of the departed.
 We also note, per the family’s wishes, the time and location of the funeral and the Minyan services following the funeral and burial.

 - Delegate family members and friends to make phone calls.